Physics-Information-Aided Kriging: Constructing Covariance Functions using Stochastic Simulation Models: Numerical examples

 \subsubsection{Active learning}

-We now compare the performance of the active learning algorithm based on Kriging and MLMC-PhIK with ensembles $\{\hat{\bm F}^m_H\}_{m=1}^{10}$ and $\{\hat{\bm F}^m_L\}_{m=1}^{500}$.
-Because we demonstrated that MLMC-PhIK is more accurate and less costly than MC-PhIK, we do not use the latter in this comparison.

-Figures~\ref{fig:adv_std}(a) and (b) show $\hat s$ for Kriging, and MLMC-PhIK, both using the initial 15 observations (locations are denoted by squares).
-Note that $\hat s$ in MLMC-PhIK is much smaller than that in Kriging and the locations of local maxima differ.
-Figure~\ref{fig:adv_std}(c) depicts the standard deviation of concentration $\sigma_{_{MLMC}}$ computed from MLMC ensembles using Eq.~\eqref{eq:mlmc_cov} (i.e., the standard deviation not conditioned on observations).
-Figures~\ref{fig:adv_std}(a), (b) and (c) reveals that PhIK has smaller uncertainty than Kriging and the MLMC ensembles.
+We now compare the performance of the active learning algorithm based on Kriging and MLMC-based PhIK with ensembles $\Hyh$ and $\Hyl$ with $M_H=10, M_L=500$.
+Because we demonstrated that MLMC-based PhIK is more accurate and less costly than MC-based PhIK, we do not use the latter in this comparison.
+Figures~\ref{fig:adv_std} shows $\hs$ for Kriging, and MLMC-PhIK, both using the initial 15 observations (locations are denoted by squares).
+Note that $\hs$ in MLMC-PhIK is much smaller than that in Kriging and the locations of local maxima differ.

-Next, we use Algorithm~\ref{algo:act} in combination with Kriging (Figure~\ref{fig:adv_act_krig}) and MLMC-based PhIK (Figure~\ref{fig:adv_act_mlmc}) to add new observations one by one.
+Next, we use Algorithm~\ref{algo:act} in combination with Kriging MLMC-based PhIK to add new observations one by one.
 In these figures, the initial $15$ observation locations are marked as squares and new locations are marked as stars.
-Figure~\ref{fig:adv_act_krig} shows the Kriging predictions and corresponding $\bm F_r-\bm F$ error and RMSE obtained via Kriging with $18$, $24$ and $30$ observations.
-Figure~\ref{fig:adv_act_mlmc} presents the same information for MLMC-based PhIK.
-MLMC-based PhIK consistently outperforms Kriging as quantitatively confirmed by the comparison in Figure~\ref{fig:adv_comp_l2}.
+Figure~\ref{fig:adv_act} compares these results when $15$ new observations are added.
+It shows that MLMC-based PhIK consistently outperforms Kriging as quantitatively confirmed by the comparison in Figure~\ref{fig:adv_comp_l2}.
 For both methods, the error and uncertainty decrease with an increasing number of observations.
-However, there are significant differences in the results.
+Also, there are significant differences in the results.
 In Kriging, most new points are added near the boundary, while in MLMC-based PhIK, new measurements are added inside the domain close to the plume center.
 This is because the error in Kriging is dominated by the extrapolation error at the boundary.
 In MLMC-based PhIK, the boundary conditions in the physical model provide sufficient information near the boundaries.
 Consequently, the active learning algorithm explores more information around the plume.
-As a result, PhIK achieves higher accuracy than Kriging with a smaller number of observations
+Moreover, compared with the first numerical example, the Gaussian kernel used in the Kriging method is less suitable for approximating the inhomogeneous field $\bm F$ in this example.
+As a result, PhIK achieves higher accuracy than Kriging with a smaller number of observations.

+Finally, as an example of preserving linear constraints, the Dirichlet boundary on the left side is kept very well with maximum number smaller than 1e-6.